guykuo/XGIMI-Titan-Noir-Max-ESP32-C6-IR-to-BLE/README.md

 <br>
 ### 7\.
 Learning Wake Token from Xgimi Remote.

-Unless you secrets.yaml already have a valid wake token, your ESP32 translator needs to learn a wake token from your original Xgimi remote.
+Unless your secrets.yaml already has a valid wake token, your ESP32 translator needs to learn a wake token from your original Xgimi remote.
 Sniffing for the wake token should be done with projector power disconnected because you will be pressing the remote's power button repeatedly.

 - Remote power from Xgimi Titan Noir Projector
 - ESP32 should be plugged into 5 volt USB-C power
-- Point your infrared remote at ESP32 IR receiver and press the "4" button to start sniffing.
+- Point infrared remote at ESP32 IR receiver and press its "4" button to start sniffing.
       Sniffing remains active for 20 seconds.
 - Repeatedly press power button on Xgimi remote with it near your ESP32 board.
       Usually, just 4 to 6 presses are needed to sniff a valid token.